MarcCoru/sampleo/readme.md

 **important**: these scripts require the environment variables `PG_HOST`, `PG_PORT`,`PG_USER`, `PG_DATABASE`, `PG_PASS` to be set for the PostgreSQL/Postgis connection.
 And `WMS_HOST`, `WMS_USER` and `WMS_PASS` to be set for the WMS label query.
+Connection to the Google Project requires `GOOGLE_PROJECT_ID` to be set and `auth/google-service-account-key.json` to be generated and located in `auth`
 These environment variables can be passed via `--env-file credentials.env` to the docker image.

 ## Docker